-Sometimes I think I might be unfair to literary agents.
-I mock them pretty hard in Barn Again—and also whenever I have an opportunity.
-They don't really seem to do anything except go to conferences, tweet about their successes, and send polite form rejections, but agents do have difficult jobs, especially considering that people are starting to realize how inessential they are to the publishing process.
-Determining what qualifies as a good book is based on so much subjective criteria, like taste and style and—except agents aren't merely (or sometimes, probably frequently) even looking for good books.
+Determining what qualifies as a good book is based on so much subjective criteria, like taste and style and—except agents and editors aren't merely, if at all, even looking for good books.
 They want salable books.
 Books with vampires, orgies, and celebrity bunnies.
 If you ever find yourself feeling overly sympathetic to the plight of the literary agent, Saul Stories is a good book to turn to.
 It's the first book I've ever encountered that talks shit about literary agents on the dust jacket: "Elizabeth Ellen has been writing and publishing unagented fiction for over a decade.
 Of the linked stories in Saul Stories, one agent who read them wrote, 'I can't determine the stakes.'
 (The agent came to Saul Stories after finding one of the stories contained within — 'Teen Culture' — in the Pushcart Prize anthology.)"
 Fuck stakes.
 You never heard of Charles Bukowski?
 People seem to love his poetry; I've never cared about it, but I've read most of his novels and the story collection Hot Water Music.
 Except for the novel Pulp, the stakes are always the same: an asshole who drinks too much and treats women like shit fucks a lot of women and becomes a famous writer.
 That's the whole plot and those are the stakes: will Henry Chinaski get his nut off again or will he pass out drunk first?
 OH THE TENSION IS KILLING ME!
 Bukowski had shit for stakes, but he had mythology on his side, the legend of Bukowski.
 Elizabeth Ellen seems to have her own mythology; it just hasn't spread as far yet, and those are the fucking stakes.

 Saul Stories is a book about which narcissists will say, "I can't relate to the main character," who is self-absorbed but not really a narcissist.
 I'm out of patience with the fetish for relatability.
 Writers don't make books according to the specifications of self-obsessed readers.
 If you can't relate to a book, that's only because you're not doing it.
 It's not the job of the author to relate to readers; authors tell the story, create the characters, and readers find ways to relate to them.
 If you can't relate to the characters in a book, it could be because the book was written by a weak writer, but there's also a good chance you're a sociopath.
 Of course, I can relate to the main character, whose name we never learn but who is frequently referred to as "Eli's mom."
 I have a name, but I am frequently referred to as "George's dad."
 So there's that.
 The unnamed narrator has trouble relating to people her own age.
 She enjoys hanging out with her teenage daughter and her friends.
 My kids are still young, so I'm not smoking weed with them and shit like Eli's mom, but I'm the dad on the playground running around with and being crazy and silly with my kids and the other kids, the dad who doesn't say much to the other parents.
 I'm just not a people person.
 I can talk to my students, even the ones who are older than me, but that's it.
 Most adult humans are mysteries to me that I don't really feel like fucking with.
 Like the narrator, I know loneliness, boredom, self-sabotage, despair, depression—that's enough relating.